 The Board of Directors of the Corporation is divided into three classes, with the term of office of each class ending in successive years.
-Two directors are to be elected at the Annual Meeting to serve for a term of three years expiring in 1999, and three directors will continue to serve for the terms designated in the following schedule.
-As indicated below, the persons nominated by the Board of Directors are incumbent directors.
-The Corporation anticipates that the nominees listed in this Proxy Statement will be candidates when the election is held.
-However, if for any reason a nominee is not a candidate at that time, proxies will be voted for a substitute nominee designated by the Corporation (except where a proxy withholds authority with respect to the election of directors).
-Each nonemployee director of the Corporation receives an annual retainer fee of \$8,000, a fee of \$750 for each Board meeting attended and a fee of \$500 for each committee meeting attended.
+Two directors are to be elected at the Annual Meeting, each to serve for a term of three years expiring in 2002, and three directors will continue to serve for the terms designated in the following schedule.
+As indicated below, the individuals nominated by the Board of Directors are both incumbent directors.
+The Corporation anticipates that both nominees listed in this Proxy Statement will be candidates when the election is held.
+However, if for any reason either nominee is not a candidate at that time, proxies will be voted for a substitute nominee designated by the Corporation (except where a proxy withholds authority with respect to the election of directors).

+NAME, PRINCIPAL OCCUPATION FOR PAST FIVE YEARS AND DIRECTORSHIPS AGE DIRECTOR SINCE

+NOMINEES FOR ELECTION AT THE ANNUAL MEETING (CLASS OF 2002): MICHAEL J. KOSS 45 1995

+JOHN G. CAHILL 42 1995

+HAROLD M. STRATTON II 51 1994

+ROBERT FEITLER 68 1995

-NAME, AGE, PRINCIPAL OCCUPATION FOR PAST FIVE YEARS AND DIRECTORSHIPS DIRECTOR SINCE NOMINEES FOR ELECTION AT THE ANNUAL MEETING (CLASS OF 1999): MICHAEL J. KOSS 42 1995 JOHN G. CAHILL Executive Vice President, Chief Financial Officer, Treasurer and Secretary of the Corporation since 1994.
-Vice President, Chief Financial Officer, Secretary and Treasurer, Johnson Worldwide Associates, Inc. (manufacturer and marketer of recreational and marking systems products) from 1992 to 1994 and Corporate Controller from 1989 to 1992.
-INCUMBENT DIRECTOR (CLASS OF 1998): 39 1995 FRANK J. KREJCI President of Wisconsin Furniture LLC, a manufacturer of custom furniture since June, 1996.
-Vice President of WITECH Corp. (venture capital subsidiary of Wisconsin Energy Corp., a public utility) from 1988 to June, 1996.
-INCUMBENT DIRECTORS (CLASS OF 1997): 46 1995 HAROLD M. STRATTON II 48 1994
+FRANK J. KREJCI 49 1995

+President of Wisconsin Furniture LLC (a manufacturer of custom furniture) since June 1996.
+Vice President of WITECH Corp. (venture capital subsidiary of Wisconsin Energy Corp., a public utility) from May 1988 to June 1996.

 The Board of Directors has an Audit Committee and a Compensation Committee.
 The Board's Audit Committee is comprised of Messrs.
 Krejci, Koss and Feitler (Chairman).
 The Audit Committee makes recommendations to the Board of Directors regarding the engagement of independent public accountants to audit the books and accounts of the Corporation and reviews with such accountants the audited financial statements and their reports thereon.
 The Audit Committee also consults with the independent public accountants with respect to the annual audit scope and plan of audit and with respect to the adequacy of the Corporation's internal controls and accounting procedures.
-The Audit Committee met two times during fiscal 1996 and all committee members were present at each meeting.
+The Audit Committee met two times during fiscal 1999.

 The Board's Compensation Committee is comprised of Messrs.
 Krejci (Chairman), Koss and Feitler.
 The Compensation Committee, in addition to such other duties as may be specified by the Board of Directors, reviews the compensation and benefits of senior managers and makes appropriate recommendations to the Board of Directors, administers the Corporation's Economic Value Added Plan for Executive Officers and Senior Managers, administers the STRATTEC SECURITY CORPORATION Stock Incentive Plan and prepares on an annual basis a report on executive compensation.
-The Compensation Committee met two times during fiscal 1996 and all committee members were present at each meeting.
+The Compensation Committee met three times during fiscal 1999.

-The Board of Directors held four meetings in fiscal 1996 and all of the directors attended these meetings.
+The Board of Directors held five meetings in fiscal 1999, and all of the directors attended at least 75% of the total meetings of the Board of Directors and the committees thereof on which they served.